KlotzAndrew/klotzandrew.github.io/_posts/2019-04-28-authorization-with-open-policy-agent.markdown

 ---
 layout: post
-title: "Web Authorization with Open Policy Agent"
+title: "Web authorization with Open Policy Agent"
 date: 2019-04-28 17:20:00 -0500
 categories: golang, web, authorization, open policy agent, opa
 ---

 So maybe you upgraded our authentication logic to no longer be a system bottleneck